Grunwald Monument: World War II and post-war years

+100th anniversary celebrations

 On 10 September 2010, a ceremonial reenactment of the events related to the opening of the monument took place in Kraków as well as celebrations of the 600th anniversary of the battle and the 100th anniversary of the construction of the monument.
 In 2016, the Grunwald Monument underwent an extensive renovation and cleaning.

 Description

 The monument is 24 meters (78 ft) tall and at the top of it an equestrian statue of King Władysław Jagiełło is located.
 The king holds the bridle in his left hand and a sword in his right hand.
-On the front side of the monument there is a statue of Grand Duke of Lithuania Vytautas at the feet of whom lies the figure of fallen in battle Grand Master of the Teutonic Knights Ulrich von Jungingen.
+On the front side of the monument there are sunk relieves for the Grunwald Swords and a statue of Grand Duke of Lithuania Vytautas at the feet of whom lies the figure of fallen in battle Grand Master of the Teutonic Knights Ulrich von Jungingen.
 The eastern side features a Polish knight and his page collecting the abandoned Teutonic banners.
 The western side features a Lithuanian warrior blowing a horn and leading a captured Teutonic knight.
 The northern side features a peasant symbolically throwing off the shackles of enslavement.